 What is the Best Firmness for Side Sleepers?

-Side sleeper usually need a slightly firmer mattress.
+Side sleepers usually need a slightly firmer mattress.

 The magic combination of softer shoulder support with slightly firmer hip support can only be achieved by a “zoned” mattress like the Casper Sleep.

-Otherwise you’ll need to pick a single firmness that works for you whole body.
+Otherwise, you’ll need to pick a single firmness that works for your whole body.
 This depends on the difference in weight between the upper and lower parts of your body as well as your preference.

 - The High Density Foam Base Layers, and

 The Base Layers will determine the overall support while the Top Layer creates pressure point relief.